raphaelleroffo/raphaelleroffo.github.io/tuto2-advanced-gis.md

 *[Class Content:](.)*

 - *Building a multi criteria analysis using GIS*
-- *Weightung criteria and working with scores*
+- *Weighting criteria and working with scores*
+- *Advanced attribute table operations*

 *Tutorial:*